 - Or perhaps just being behind on child support payments.

-And to make matters even worse, most insurance companies aren’t even going to care if you’ve stopped driving altogether.
-They’re still going to want to postpone your life insurance application until you’ve resolved all of your “issues” that you may have with the DMV.
+To make matters worse, most insurance companies aren’t even going to care if you’ve stopped driving altogether.
+They’ll still want to postpone your life insurance application until you’ve resolved all your “issues” with the DMV.

 This is why…

-If you do have any “issues” with your driving record, you will want to let your insurance agent know right away because this is something that will be discovered during most routine life insurance applications.
+If you have any “issues” with your driving record, you will want to let your insurance agent know right away because this will be discovered during most routine life insurance applications.
 Especially if you currently have any of the following on your record:

-- Traffic violations: A person who has a history of traffic violations, such as speeding tickets or reckless driving charges, may be considered a higher risk by life insurance companies.
-This is because these types of violations can indicate a lack of responsibility or disregard for traffic laws, which may increase the likelihood of accidents or other incidents that could result in a claim on the policy.
+- Traffic violations: Life insurance companies may consider a person with a history of traffic violations, such as speeding tickets or reckless driving charges, a higher risk.
+These types of violations can indicate a lack of responsibility or disregard for traffic laws, which may increase the likelihood of accidents or other incidents that could result in a claim on the policy.

 - DUI/DWI convictions: A person who has been convicted of driving under the influence (DUI) or driving while intoxicated (DWI) may also be considered a higher risk by life insurance companies.
 This is because these types of offenses can indicate a problem with alcohol or drug abuse, which can increase the risk of accidents or other incidents.

-- Multiple accidents: A person who has been involved in multiple accidents may also be considered a higher risk by life insurance companies.
+- Multiple accidents: Life insurance companies may also consider a person involved in multiple accidents a higher risk.
 This is because multiple accidents can indicate a pattern of risky or careless driving behavior, which may increase the likelihood of future accidents or incidents.

-- Suspended or revoked license: A person who has had their driver’s license suspended or revoked may be considered a higher risk by life insurance companies, as this can indicate a history of driving-related problems that may increase the risk of accidents or other incidents.
+- Suspended or revoked license: Life insurance companies may consider a person whose driver’s license has been suspended or revoked a higher risk, as this can indicate a history of driving-related problems that may increase the risk of accidents or other incidents.

-- Nope this is the first time I’ve ever applied for a life insurance policy.
+- Nope, this is my first time applying for a life insurance policy.

-There are, usually two different reasons why someone might choose to “lie” about whether or not they have applied for another life insurance policy within the past 12 months.
+There are usually two reasons why someone might choose to “lie” about whether or not they have applied for another life insurance policy within the past 12 months.

 Or…

-They’ve recently applied for coverage elsewhere, and either didn’t get approved or were approved at a rate that they’re not happy about.
+They’ve recently applied for coverage elsewhere and either didn’t get approved or were approved at a rate they’re not happy about.

 Which is fine…

 Shopping around and/or getting a second opinion is a good thing.
-The only problem is, that insurance companies tend to get nervous about folks applying for multiple insurance policies simultaneously because they don’t want to find themselves “over insuring” someone which means that if you are approved by one or both of the different insurance companies, you will likely need to explain why you have applied for multiple policies if you do intend on accepting both.
+The only problem is that insurance companies get nervous about folks applying for multiple insurance policies simultaneously because they don’t want to find themselves “overinsuring” someone.
+If you are approved by one or both insurance companies, you will likely need to explain why you have applied for multiple policies if you intend to accept both.

 Insurance companies…

-Will learn about the other applications because information like this is shared within a central database referred to as the Medical Information Bureau or MIB, which allows different insurance companies to share “generalized” applicant information with one another.
+We will learn about the other applications because information like this is shared within a central database referred to as the Medical Information Bureau or MIB, allowing different insurance companies to share “generalized” applicant information.

 Medical Information Bureau (MIB):

-The Medical Information Bureau (MIB) is a non-profit organization that maintains a database of medical and other personal information on individuals who have applied for life insurance, disability insurance, or long-term care insurance.
-MIB’s database is used by insurance companies to assess the risk of insuring a potential policyholder and to help prevent fraud.
+The Medical Information Bureau (MIB) is a non-profit organization that maintains a medical and other personal information database on individuals who have applied for life insurance, disability insurance, or long-term care insurance.
+Insurance companies use MIB’s database to assess the risk of insuring a potential policyholder and to help prevent fraud.

 When an individual applies for life insurance, disability insurance, or long-term care insurance, the insurance company may request access to their MIB file as part of the underwriting process.
 The MIB file can contain information such as the individual’s medical history, prescription drug history, and other personal information.
 The insurance company will use this information to assess the individual’s overall health and determine the risk of insuring them.

-If an individual’s MIB file contains information that indicates that they may be at higher risk for certain medical conditions or other problems, the insurance company may use this information to adjust the individual’s premiums or to deny coverage altogether.
+Suppose an individual’s MIB file contains information that indicates they may be at higher risk for certain medical conditions or other problems.
+The insurance company may use this information to adjust the individual’s premiums or to deny coverage altogether.

 If you have applied for life insurance, disability insurance, or long-term care insurance and have concerns about your MIB file, you can request a copy of your file and review it for accuracy.
 If you find any errors or inaccuracies, you can contact MIB to request that they be corrected.